d4nst/d4nst.github.io/_posts/2017-01-12-image-orientation.md

 train_filenames, test_filenames = get_street_view_filenames(data_path)
 ```

 Note that in this case we are not loading all the images into memory as we did on the MNIST example.
 If we did that, we would run out of memory because the images have a much higher resolution.
-Instead, we are going to modify the `RotNetDataGenerator` to allow loading, cropping and resizing images before rotating them.
+Instead, we are going to modify the `RotNetDataGenerator` to allow loading, cropping and resizing images.
 Cropping is needed because the network will only accept square images and the images in the Google Street View dataset are rectangular.
 We need to crop the centre of the image (or the right-hand side) because all the images have an overlaid icon on the upper-left side and we don't want the network to only look for the position of that icon to predict the rotation angle.
 Resizing is needed in order to adapt the images to the input shape needed by the network.
 We also need to crop the image after rotation as described [here](http://stackoverflow.com/questions/16702966/rotate-image-and-crop-out-black-borders).
-This is because if we left out the black borders, the network could simply figure out how to rotate the images based on that.
-For a similar reason, we also need to rotate the images before resizing them, as the rotation operation introduces interpolation artefacts that at low resolution can also be learnt by the network.
+This is because if we left out the black borders, the network could simply figure out the rotation angle based on that.
+Moreover, it's important to rotate the images before resizing them to avoid having interpolation artefacts at low resolutions (since we can't binarize them as we did with the MNIST samples).

 All of these operations can be achieved by replacing the `rotate` function in `RotNetDataGenerator` by the following `generate_rotated_image` function: